SQM (Smart Queue Management)

 SQM 495 Mbits 28 Mbits 12 ms +0 ms +0 ms A+ A +

-1. The steps above will handle latency well with 85-95% limits on your peak throughput as a great starting point.
-But you can often improve speed and latency further via a couple tests to adjust the settings with these steps:
+1. The steps above will handle latency well but you can improve this further with these steps:

-• Increase the Download speed limit and retest until latency begins to increase, then go back to a slightly lower value.
+• Increase the Download speed limit setting and retest until bufferbloat latency begins to increase, then go back to a slightly lower value.

 • Repeat the same for the Upload speed.

-• Use DSLReports Speedtest and/or Waveform's Blufferbloat test while configuring to achieve A+ quality and A+ bufferbloat grades when the optimal settings are found.
+• Test this using Waveform speedtest to achieve A+ quality and A+ bufferbloat grades when optimal settings are found.

-• For DSL, the experiments above may produce Download and Upload values that are actually higher than the original speed test results.
-This is ok, the ATM framing bytes of a DSL link add an average of 9% overhead, and these settings simply tell SQM how to make up for that overhead.
+• For DSL, the experiments above may produce download/upload values that are actually higher than the original speed test.
+This is ok, the ATM framing bytes of a DSL link add an average of 9% overhead, and these settings tell SQM how to make up for that overhead.

-• For DOCSIS cable, Some cable providers trick speed tests by adding an extra 10-15% over-provisioning only for the first 10 seconds (so speed tests look better!).
+• For DOCSIS cable, some providers trick speed tests by adding 10% over-provisioning for the first 10 seconds (so speed tests look better!).

-2. Cake is often the preferred algorithm as it is robust and efficient in mitigating bufferbloat.
-However, fq_codel is often a faster, albeit less comprehensive option.
+2. Cake is the preferred algorithm as it is excellent at mitigating bufferbloat.
+However, Fq_codel is often a faster, albeit less comprehensive option.
 One user found fq_codel gave about 15% higher throughput when CPU limited and this email thread showed similar results.

-3. To set your link mpu (read SQM Details and SQM setting question) for efficiency improvements.
-Setting mpu will ensure rate shaping is correct for the smallest packets.
+3. To set your link mpu read SQM Details and SQM setting question.
+Setting mpu will ensure rate shaping is correct for small packets.

 This website uses cookies.
 By using the website, you agree with storing cookies on your computer.
 Also you acknowledge that you have read and understand our Privacy Policy.
 If you do not agree leave the website.More information about cookies